DL7AD/pecan-lpc11xx/README.md

 Todo:
   * Watchdog
   * Accurate geofencing for frequency switching
-  * UNIX Timestamp implementation for gps.c

 Versions
   * v0.1 has been used for one Balloon (Qualatex Floater at 7000m), sometimes it didn't transmit for several minutes (up to one hour) but started again (could be caused by inaccurate frequency [shifting] or software bug)
-  * v0.2 stopped transmitting (probably software bug, e.g. hard fault)
+  * v0.2 stopped transmitting (~probably software bug, e.g. hard fault~ Antenna has broken off)